arcan1s/quadro-core/CONTRIBUTING.md

     * One line after `qCDebug()` information (see below).
     * One line inside a method to improve code reading.
 * Each destructor should be virtual.
-* Class constructor should have default arguments.
-Use `QObject *parent` property for QObject based classes.
+* Use `QObject *parent` property for QObject based classes.
 * QObject based classes constructors should have explicit modifier.
 * Create one file (source and header) per class.
 * `else if` construction is allowed and recommended.
 * 'true ? foo : bar' construction is allowed and recommended for one-line assignment.
-* any global pointer should be assign to `nullptr` after deletion and before initialization.
+* Any global pointer should be assign to `nullptr` after deletion and before initialization.
 Exception: if object is deleted into class destructor.
+* `QObject::deleteLater()` method is allowed if required.
+* If a method variable is optional a method should have default argument.
+* Any cmake variable should be in double quotes.
+Exceptions are lists.
+* Code generation is allowed, but is not recommended.

 Comments
 --------